-IDX, or Internet Data Exchange, is when a brokerage opts-in to share their listings with other brokerages for the public to see.
-The listings are added to the IDX feed, which typically appears on the homepage of brokerage websites or on a broker’s individual website.
-Consumers who visit those websites can view up-to-date listings in that area.
-It also helps brokerages and brokers increase website traffic.
-Click here for a list of approved IDX Vendors for REcolorado.
-Click here to search Marketplace for IDX Frame and more.
+IDX, or Internet Data Exchange, is when a broker or brokerage opts-in to share their listing(s) with other brokers and brokerages for the public to see.
+If your office allows sharing listings via IDX, then you have the option to allow your listing to appear in IDX feeds typically seen on the homepages of brokerage websites, and on a broker’s individual website.
+Consumers who visit those websites can view your listing, and other area listings.
+IDX helps brokerages and brokers increase website traffic.
+Click here for a list of approved IDX Vendors for REcolorado if you’re interested in exploring IDX sites.

-Pro Tip: Use Listing Metrics to see how many views, shares, saves and inquiries your listings are getting on REcolorado.com, as well as IDX and syndication sites.
-To get started, click the Listing Metrics button on your CONNECT dashboard.
+Pro Tip: Use Listing Metrics to see how many views, shares, and saves your listing is receiving from Matrix.
+You can also see information from REcolorado.com, IDX and syndication sites.
+To get started, click the Listing Metrics button from your CONNECT dashboard.

-Related Article: Use Listing Metrics to Make Informed Updates to Your Listings
+Related Article: Use Listing Metrics to Make Informed Updates to Your Listing